Winter Day Trips

 Afternoon: Savor the seasonal scenery along the Lackawaxen River during a classic ride on the rails.
 With heated historic coaches, The Stourbridge Line offers Santa trains and winter excursions perfect for making memories with family and friends.

 There's nothing like enjoying a hot beverage on a cold winter day!
-Let local baristas make you a specialty coffee or chocolate concoction at cafes in Hawley and Honesdale like Cocoon Coffeehouse & Bakery, Black & Brass Coffee Company and Moka Origins.
+Let local baristas make you a specialty coffee or chocolate concoction at cafes in Hawley and Honesdale like Cocoon Coffeehouse & Bakery and Moka Origins.

 Evening: Pay a visit to the original "Winter Wonderland" this season!
 Lyricist Dick Smith wrote the words to the classic tune while dreaming of the pristine landscape around his hometown of Honesdale.
 There's now a historical marker in front of his boyhood home on Church Street celebrating his legacy.
 Take a stroll down the glistening snowy lanes to explore local shops and restaurants!
 Wind up your day with fresh flavors from Native or Here & Now Brewing Company.